4 Case Examples of Market Research

 Case Example: Audience Research

-Audience research involves gathering information about your target customers’ demographics, psychographics, and behaviours so you can better understand the size, characteristics, and composition of your audience.
-The French luxury jewelry company Cartier was very successful with a Valentine’s Day ad because of their use of audience research to target a very specific subset of the population.
+Audience research involves gathering information about your target customers’ demographics, psychographics, and behaviours so you can better understand them.
+This has become a common tactic for online marketing, especially through social media.
+The French luxury jewelry company Cartier is a good example of this.
+They ran a very successful Valentine’s Day ad through the smart use of audience research.

-Cartier succeeded in their Valentine’s Day campaign because they researched the demographics, psychographics, and behaviour of their target audience before determining which people would see the Cartier Ad in their news feed.
+Cartier succeeded in their Valentine’s Day campaign because they researched the demographics, psychographics, and behaviour of their target audience.
+This let them make educated choices for which people would see the Cartier Ad in their news feed.

 Lean Marketing Research

 At Lean Marketing, market research is an integral starting point with all of our clients.
+Digital marketing in Edmonton requires a strong knowledge of Edmonton’s people and trends.
 Because we understand the importance of knowing your customers before we establish your product positioning or marketing and communications strategy.

 How has market research or a lack thereof impacted how a social campaign was received?
 Our team at Lean Marketing wants to hear from you!